ArgoSelin/HelmesAssignment/Readme.md

-Solution is made to run API and ClientApp simultanously.
+To run API and Front-end simultanously following is requiered:

+1) Open solution from Helmes.sln
+2) Right click on solution and then click => "Set Startup projects..."
+3) Tick checkobx "multiple startup projects"
+4) Change Helmes.Api and HelmesUi action to "Start"
+5) Click Apply and OK
+6) Run solution in local

-Server is hosted in web, so need for local new database.
+MSSQL Server is hosted in web, so need for local new database.

-Just run solution and you can see the result.